-Questions were added to the "course and instructor evaluation questionnaire" about the instructor's competencies in "student-centered learning-teaching" (See Evidence 6).
+In the "course and instructor evaluation questionnaire", questions about the instructor's "studentcentered learning-teaching" competencies were added (See Evidence 6).
 Taking into account the answers given by the students to these questions, a workflow was developed to standardize the necessary improvements and was also added to the BKYS (See Evidence 7, 8).
 The results of the survey will be monitored by the course instructor and the department chair and necessary improvements will be made.
 Based on the survey results, it is planned to reward the lecturers who are rated the highest by the students on an annual basis based on the principles in the "Contribution to Education" section of the Science, Art, Service and Incentive Awards Directive (See Evidence 9).

 The training of trainers topic suggestions prepared by the Education and Training Coordinatorship to increase the teaching and training competencies of academic staff were presented to the evaluation of academic staff through a survey.
-According to the results of the survey, the most needed and demanded train-the-trainer programs were added to the activity plans to be carried out in 2025 (See Evidence 10).
-In this context, it is aimed to increase the competencies of our teaching staff in teaching methods and techniques with the "Student-Centered Teaching Methods and Techniques", "Distance Learning-Teaching Approaches", "Use of Artificial Intelligence in Education" trainings planned to be given, and after the trainings were completed, they were again presented to the evaluation of the academic staff through a survey (See Evidence 11).
+According to the results of the survey, the most needed and demanded train-the-trainer programs have been added to the activity plans to be carried out in 2025 (See Evidence 10).
+In this context, it is aimed to increase the competencies of our academic staff in teaching methods and techniques with the "Student-Centered Teaching Methods and Techniques", "Distance Learning-Teaching Approaches", "Use of Artificial Intelligence in Education" trainings planned to be given and after the trainings were completed, they were again presented to the evaluation of academic staff through a survey (See Evidence 11).